bevyengine/bevy-website/content/news/2023-10-21-bevy-0.12/index.md

 ### What are CPU- and GPU-driven rendering?

-CPU-driven rendering is where draw commands are created on the CPU, in Bevy this means in Rust code, more specifically in render graph nodes.
+CPU-driven rendering is where draw commands are created on the CPU.
+In Bevy this means in Rust code, more specifically in render graph nodes.

-In GPU-driven rendering, the draw commands are encoded on the GPU by compute shaders.
-This leverages GPU parallelism, and unlocks more advanced culling optimisations that are infeasible to do on the CPU, among many other methods that bring large performance benefits.
+In GPU-driven rendering, the draw commands are encoded on the GPU by [compute shaders](https://www.khronos.org/opengl/wiki/Compute_Shader).
+This leverages GPU parallelism, and unlocks more advanced culling optimizations that are infeasible to do on the CPU, among many other methods that bring large performance benefits.

 ### Reorder Render Sets